Google axes 12,000 jobs, layoffs spread across tech sector

-CEO Sundar Pichai informed staff Friday at the Silicon Valley giant about the cuts in an email that was also posted on the company's news blog.
+Google CEO Sundar Pichai, who also leads its parent company Alphabet, informed staff Friday at the Silicon Valley giant about the cuts in an email that was also posted on the company's news blog.

 “Over the past two years we’ve seen periods of dramatic growth,” Pichai wrote.
 “To match and fuel that growth, we hired for a different economic reality than the one we face today.”